arifmohammedpf/Exam-Management/README.md

 # Exam-Management
-This is a Visual Studio Windows Form Application Project.
+A Windows Form Application Project.
 Developed for Exam Cell Department in KMEA Engineering College, Edathala.

+Platform : Visual Studio 2017 (C#)
+Nuget packages used : ExcelDataReader, ExcelDataReader.DataSet
+COM Reference used : Microsoft.Office.Interop.Excel

-This application mainly focus the Seating Arrangement for Univeristy and Series Exams.
+This application mainly focus on the Seating Arrangement for Univeristy and Series Exams.

 There are different Forms for each actions.
 Application includes